ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/postgresuser.md

 		* `ClusterIdSelector` (object)
 			* description: ClusterIDSelector selects reference to a Cluster to retrieve its ClusterID.
 			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
 				* `policy` (object)
 					* description: Policies for selection.
 					* properties: